hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 So why is this so bad?
 Let's see what it looks like on the real data.
 Spoiler Alert: A good observer would have noticed that `'copy' method of 'numpy.ndarray' objects` already.

-Below is the profiling output on the actual data.
+Below is the profiling output on the actual data that is about 3000 rows in a DataFrame.

 For the List Comprehension method -